-Information redundancy techniques used on N2HET can be extended to also cover the HTU bus master operation.

-• To reduce probability of common mode failure, user should consider implementing multiple channels (information redundancy) using non adjacent pins.
+- Information redundancy techniques used on N2HET can be extended to also cover the HTU bus master operation. - To reduce probability of common mode failure, user should consider implementing multiple channels (information redundancy) using non adjacent pins.

-6.17 Multi-Buffered Analog-to-Digital Converter (MibADC)
+6.18 Multi-Buffered Analog-to-Digital Converter (MibADC)

 The MibADC module is used to convert analog inputs into digital values.
-Results are stored in internal SRAM buffers for later transfer by CPU.
+Results are stored in internal SRAM buffers for later transfer by DMA or CPU.
+The Hercules device family products implement two modules with shared channels used for fast conversion (ping-pong method).
+Systems implementing two channels using the dual ADC converters may be able to claim fault tolerance in application.